N-able/AgentDeploymentPackage/README.md

 ### N-Central Custom Service

-***The Custom Service Package is currently NOT compatible with Deployment Package 5.0.0; however, a NEW Custom Service Package is currently under development!***
+***ATTENTION - The Custom Service Package is no longer compatible with Deployment Package 5.0.0 and above***

 If you have setup the **Custom Service Package,** you can also review the results of the most recent run of the **Deployment Package** directly in N-Central!